 Visitors to the memorial site follow the "path of the prisoner", walking the same way prisoners were forced to after their arrival in the camp.
 You will see the original baths, barracks, courtyards, and the crematorium, as well as an extensive exhibition and various memorials.

 04 of 10

 About 30 minutes north of Berlin lies the memorial site Sachsenhausen, a former concentration camp in Oranienburg.
-The camp was erected in 1936, and until 1945 more than 200,000 people were imprisoned here by the Nazis.
+The camp was erected in 1936 and more than 200,000 people were imprisoned here by the Nazis.

-Sachsenhausen was in many ways one of the most important concentration camps in the Third Reich: It was the first camp established under Heinrich Himmler as Chief of the German Police and its architectural layout was used as a model for almost all concentration camps in Nazi Germany.
+Sachsenhausen was in one of the most important concentration camps in the Third Reich: It was the first camp established under Heinrich Himmler and its layout was used as a model for almost all concentration camps in Germany.

 05 of 10